Beowulf: Historical background

 Tribes mentioned in Beowulf, showing Beowulf's voyage to Heorot and a possible site of the poem's composition in Rendlesham, Suffolk, settled by Angles.
 See Scandza for details of Scandinavia's political fragmentation in the 6th century.

 The events in the poem take place over the 5th and 6th centuries, and feature predominantly non-English characters.
 Some suggest that Beowulf was first composed in the 7th century at Rendlesham in East Anglia, as the Sutton Hoo ship-burial shows close connections with Scandinavia, and the East Anglian royal dynasty, the Wuffingas, may have been descendants of the Geatish Wulfings.
 Others have associated this poem with the court of King Alfred the Great or with the court of King Cnut the Great.

 The poem blends fictional, legendary, mythic and historical elements.
-Although Beowulf himself is not mentioned in any other Old English manuscript, many of the other figures named in Beowulf appear in Scandinavian sources.
+Although the hero Beowulf is not mentioned in any other Old English manuscript, many of the other figures named in Beowulf appear in Scandinavian sources.
 This concerns not only individuals (e.g., Healfdene, Hroðgar, Halga, Hroðulf, Eadgils and Ohthere), but also clans (e.g., Scyldings, Scylfings and Wulfings) and certain events (e.g., the battle between Eadgils and Onela).
-The raid by King Hygelac into Frisia is mentioned by Gregory of Tours in his History of the Franks and can be dated to around 521.
+The raid by King Hygelac into Frisia is mentioned by the 6th century Gallo-Roman historian Gregory of Tours in his History of the Franks and can be dated to around 521.